FindMySchool LogoFindMySchool

 The comprehensive intake is a defining feature.
 Beckfoot does not select for ability, grammar school knowledge, or socioeconomic background.
 Around 15% of pupils are eligible for free school meals, suggesting a broadly representative local intake.
 The school's explicit commitment—"no child is left behind"—is the founding principle of the Beckfoot Trust, the multi-academy umbrella that now includes ten schools across Bradford.

 Academic outcomes provide the clearest picture of Beckfoot's effectiveness at secondary level.
-At GCSE in 2024, pupils achieved an Attainment 8 score of 50.4, well above the England average of 45.9 (FindMySchool ranking data).
-This places the school in the top 25% nationally for GCSE outcomes.
+In the current 2024-25 / 2025 GCSE dataset, pupils achieved an Attainment 8 score of 53 (FindMySchool ranking data).
+The school ranks 1,331st of 3,895 schools in England for GCSE academic performance, while its overall secondary ranking is 810th of 3,688.
 The Progress 8 score of 0.42 indicates that pupils made above-average progress from their starting points at Key Stage 2, meaning the school is adding clear value rather than simply reflecting intake advantage.

-When examining English and mathematics specifically (the core measure), Beckfoot achieved 55% of pupils at grade 5 or above, compared to the England average of 46%.
-This 9-percentage-point advantage demonstrates consistent strength across the foundation subjects.
-At the higher grade range (grades 9-7), the school performs solidly, though specific percentages are suppressed in the data provided; the overall Attainment 8 score suggests a healthy proportion of top achievers.
+When examining English and mathematics specifically (the core measure), Beckfoot achieved 57.7% of pupils at grade 5 or above.
+This demonstrates consistent strength across the foundation subjects.
+At the higher grade range (grades 9-7), the school performs solidly, though specific percentages are suppressed; the overall Attainment 8 score suggests a healthy proportion of top achievers.

-The English Baccalaureate (EBacc) completion rate stands at 30%, with an average EBacc points score of 4.64 compared to the England average of 4.08.
+The English Baccalaureate (EBacc) grade 5+ completion rate stands at 31.3%, with an average EBacc points score of 4.9.
 The EBacc, which requires a broad curriculum including sciences, languages, and humanities, is increasingly significant for university entry.
 Beckfoot's performance here shows the school actively encourages a balanced curriculum rather than narrow subject selection.

-Ranking-wise, Beckfoot stands 1,096th out of approximately 4,593 ranked secondary schools in England (FindMySchool ranking), placing it in the top 24% nationally — squarely in the top 25% of schools in England Locally, the school ranks 1st in the Bingley area, reflecting its position as the leading non-selective secondary in its immediate locality.
+Ranking-wise, Beckfoot stands 1,331st of 3,895 schools in England for GCSE academic performance (FindMySchool ranking), while its overall secondary ranking is 810th of 3,688.
+Locally, the school ranks 1st in the Bingley area, reflecting its position as the leading non-selective secondary in its immediate locality.

-The breakdown reveals 6% of grades at A*, 21% at A, and 29% at B. These figures indicate a healthy distribution across top grades.
+The breakdown shows 30% of entries at A* or A, and 50% at A* to B overall.
+These figures indicate a healthy distribution across top grades.
 The school offers over 20 A-level subjects, including traditional academic choices (Biology, Chemistry, Physics, Mathematics, English Literature, History, Geography, Modern Languages including German and French) alongside vocational options such as Business, Criminology, and Graphics.
 This breadth allows students to tailor their studies to university aspirations whilst maintaining academic rigour.

 University progression is strong.
 In the 2024 leavers cohort, 62% progressed to university, 5% to apprenticeships, and 3% to further education, indicating successful transition pathways.
 Over the past year, the school had one student secure a Cambridge place (representing the single Oxbridge acceptance recorded in recent data).
 Whilst the Oxbridge number is modest, it reflects the school's honest positioning: Beckfoot does not exist to pump out Oxbridge candidates but to give every student, regardless of background, a genuine shot at excellent education and beyond.